Walt Disney World Gas Stations

 We've seen reports of them charging a 100% markup!!

-You are better off using the HESS stations on Disney Property
+You are better off using the Speedway stations on Disney Property

 Hours: Open 24 hours with 24 pumps including diesel